 Instead, Marcie Maxfield pulls back the curtain on the globe-trotting world of an expat wife to explore issues of marriage and compromise.
-Moving backward and forward—both in time and between cities and countries—Em's Awful Good Fortune is woven together thematically by bits and pieces of Em’s life: love, loss and betrayal, sexual assault and the lasting impact of PTSD.
-A voice-driven narrative that is raw, comic and authentic.
-True to life, this is a disorderly journey—one that ultimately arrives at a new understanding of self-love and the complexity of relationships.
+Em's booming voice is the engine that drives this narrative—raw, comic and authentic.
+True to life, this is a disorderly journey, one that ultimately arrives at a new understanding of self-love and the complexity of relationships.
 Blurs the line between genres—combining the narrative voice of literary fiction with the raw authenticity of memoir.

-Junot Diaz, Pulitzer Prize-winning author of The Brief and Wondrous Life of Oscar Wao, Drown and New York Times bestseller This Is How You Lose Her
+—Junot Diaz, Pulitzer prize-winning author of The Brief Wondrous Life of Oscar Wao, Drown and This Is How You Lose Her

-“Brilliantly skewers the life of a “tagalong” wife.
-Em's Awful Good Fortune reads like your best friend’s blisteringly funny diary, especially if your best friend happens to be a stand-up comic with a knife’s edge wit who can make mince-meat out of any philandering husband. . .
+“Reads like your best friend’s blisteringly funny diary, especially if your best friend happens to be a stand-up comic with a knife’s edge wit . . .
 Find a chair, open the first page of this sizzling story, and fly around the world on that trip you’ve been itching to take all year.”

-—Susan Conley, Author of Landslide and The Foremost Good Fortune
+—Susan Conley, Author of Landslide and The Foremost Fortune Cookie

 “Maxfield calls Em’s problems those of “tagalong wife privilege,” but the novel isn’t just about that; there’s something here that’s more universal, which women in different circumstances are sure to find familiar: the notion of abandoning the care of one’s own health and happiness in the name of love of family and marriage.”